Welcome to How to Be a Redhead Welcome to How to Be a Redhead Welcome to How to Be a Redhead Welcome to How to Be a Redhead

 10 Famous Myths about Redheads Debunked

 1. Redheads are witches.
 From the 1400s through the 1700s, red-haired women deemed to be witches were murdered by the thousands.
 They were often stripped and searched for “the mark of the devil,” which could be anything from a birthmark to an odd freckle.
-So, obviously, a redhead would have had plenty of marks for them to choose from.
+So, a redhead would have had plenty of marks for them to choose from.
 During the Spanish Inquisition, red hair was the sign of a witch who had stolen hell’s fire, and ironically, burning them at the stake was the only way to solve the problem.

 giphy-1

 2. Redheads turn into vampires when we die.
-The ancient Greeks actually believed this to be true.
+The ancient Greeks believed this to be true.
 I’m curious as to what they would have done to resolve this issue, since killing us, as they did with the witches, would only bring this problem to fruition.
 Sorry, but other than the fact that redheads and vampires both try to avoid the sun, this myth is completely false.

 giphy-2